-Alys Jackson is a poet and short story writer based in Adelaide, South Australia.
+Alys writes books, poems and short stories.
+She is based in Adelaide, South Australia.

 In 2017, she was awarded the Grenfell Henry Lawson Statuette for Prose and the Harold Goodwin Short Story Award.
 She has been shortlisted for the Alan Marshall Short Story Award three times.

-Alys’ fiction and poetry for children has been widely published in magazines in Australia and Europe.
-She is a regular contributor to the School Magazine, the world’s oldest literary magazine for children.
+Alys’ short fiction and poetry for children has been widely published in magazines in Australia and Europe, including Aquila (UK) and The Caterpillar (Ireland).
+She is a regular contributor to the School Magazine (Australia), the world’s oldest literary magazine for children.

 Alys is a member of:

 Australia East/New Zealand Society of Children’s Book Writers and Illustrators – SCBWI